Osama-A-Abbas/simple-posts-app/README.md

 A simple educational Posts application for new Laravel developers, focused on API development.

-Check the youtube videos detailed explanations, I recorded a real-dev like experience, no edits! errors full🔥 and how to solve them😎.
+If you are having a rough time with Laravel Check the youtube videos.
+I did a detailed explanations and recorded a real-dev like experience, no edits😌 errors full🔥 and how to solve them😎.

 On YouTube:
 (Laravel PostsApp) Part 1: User Authentication in Laravel using Sanctum https://youtu.be/yywe5CLnkrw